|région: Grand Est|

-Wissembourg is situated at an altitude of 160 m on the little River Lauter close to the border between France and Germany, in the extreme north of the Alsace région, approximately 60 km north of Strasbourg.
-Wissembourg is a sous-préfecture of the Bas-Rhin département.
+Wissembourg is situated at an elevation of 160 m on the little River Lauter close to the border between France and Germany, in the extreme north-east of the région Grand Est, approximately 60 km north of Strasbourg.
+Until 2014 Wissembourg ws a sous-préfecture of the Bas-Rhin département.
+Since 2015 it belongs to the arrondissement Haguenau-Wissembourg (sous-préfecture at Haguenau).
 The name Wissembourg is the Francosized version of the German name Weißenburg, meaning "white castle".
 The municipality has a population of about 8,200 (1999).

 The Battle of Wissembourg (1793) took place on 26 and 27 December, 1793 between the French revolutionary troops commanded by général Lazare Hoche and the Austrian and Prussian troops.
 The French vitory resulted in the acquisition of the Alsace region.
 The name of the battle (in the form Weissembourg) is inscribed among many others on the Arc de Triomphe in Paris.

 The Battle of Wissembourg (1870) took place on August 4, 1870.
 It was the first battle of the Franco-Prussian War.
 38,000

 French soldiers faced 120,000 Germans.
 10,000 soldiers died in battle.
 The French defeat allowed the Prussian army to move

 into France.
 The Geisberg monument commemorates the event.
 The pictures on glass no. 2433 show several of the

 monuments erected in memory of the various battalions:

 The monument of the Royal Infantry Regiment Nr.
 1 (7?)
 (Königliches Grenadierregment Nr.
 1 (7?)),

 The monument for the Posen Infantry Regiment Nr.
 53 (56?)
 (Posisches Infanterieregiment Nr.
 53 (56?)),